 Extremism is defined as the holding of extreme political or religious views.

-The Governing Board of Parklands Junior School has a zero tolerance approach to extremist behaviour for all school community members.
+The Governing Board of Parklands Primary School has a zero tolerance approach to extremist behaviour for all school community members.
 We rely on our strong values to steer our work and ensure the pastoral care of our children protects them from exposure to negative influences.

-Parklands Junior School is fully committed to safeguarding and promoting the welfare of all its children.
+Parklands Primary School is fully committed to safeguarding and promoting the welfare of all its children.
 As a school we recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.
-At Parklands Junior School all staff are expected to uphold and promote the fundamental principles of British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.
+At Parklands Primary School all staff are expected to uphold and promote the fundamental principles of British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.

 THE ROLE OF THE CURRICULUM